Migrate for AODocs is a tool that allows you to migrate files and folders into your AODocs libraries.

-Important: You must install Java Development Kit version 11, not a higher version.
+Important: You must install Java Development kit version 11, not a higher version.
 Make sure you change the default selection when you choose the version to install.

-2. Press the Connect Gateway icon at the top of the screen.
+2. Press the Connect Gateway button at the top of the screen.
 The Gateway Management pop-up opens.

-3. Migrate for AODocs recognizes your operating system.
+3. Migrate for AODocs recognises your operating system.
 You can select a different operating system if required.

 Note: The option Java is for troubleshooting purposes.
 Don't select this option under normal circumstances.

-4. Press the download button.
+4. Press the download button file.
 An executable file downloads onto your device.

 If you're using Mac or Linux: